Nevenall/ghosting-the-edge/03 Gearing Up.md

 Some people find the nearly subconscious nudging of these kind of processors unsettling, especially ones that key into your motor activation centers because you can find your body doing things before your conscious mind catches up; assuming you disable the safety protocols.

-**Skillwire Slot {1, 2, 3}** – For each Skillwire slot you can choose one program.
+**Skillwire Slot [1, 2, 3 {CR}]** – For each Skillwire slot you can choose one program.
 You may change the program in a slot at any time, but it takes one scene for the new skill to become available to you.

 > **Language** – You can read and speak a specific language.
 Most tend towards the formal and correct and so are obviously programs; unless you are willing to pay extra for an up to date colloquialized version.
 >